-These are probably the most famous bluebells in the county and, as bluebell season approaches, social media is busy with people checking if they’re open yet.
+This place has probably the most famous bluebell walks in Cumbria and, as bluebell season approaches, social media is busy with people checking if they’re open yet.
 That’s the thing with bluebells: their display is stunning yet so fragile, and you have to be quick to catch them at their best.
 The interesting thing about the Rannerdale Bluebells is that they’re not in a woodland at all but instead they spread across an open hillside on the banks of Crummock Water.
-There are a number of nearby car parks and fairly easy footpaths leading to, and through, the carpet of bluebells, plus there are usually a few Herdwick lambs around as well just to make things absolutely perfect.
+There are a number of nearby car parks and fairly easy footpaths leading to, and through, the carpet of bluebells, plus there are usually a few Herdwick lambs around as well, just to make things absolutely perfect.

 One word of caution: please stick to the existing paths and resist the urge to wander through the bluebells themselves as this will damage and kill them.

 Local walks for bluebells: Dorothy Farrer’s Spring Wood

 This stunning hillside wood is near Staveley, just a short jaunt from our Herdy HQ in Kendal.
 This site is managed by Cumbria Wildlife Trust and in the late spring is a breathtaking mix of bluebells and garlic.
 It’s tucked away so doesn’t see many visitors but be warned: the hillside is pretty steep but it is worth every single breathless step to see them.
 This is also an excellent example of an old coppiced woodland associated with the charcoal and bobbin industries in the county, and there are around five old charcoal kilns still identifiable on the site.
 There’s also a waterfall that would once have been an important source of water; today it simply adds to the beauty of the place.